Azure/azure-sdk/docs/java/design.md

 {% include requirement/MUST id="java-naming-service-acronyns" %} use service-specific acronyms sparingly in API.
 Whereas most users will accept a method including `Http` or `Url` in the name, most users will not know what `Sas` or `Cpk` mean.
 Where possible (without breaking the succinctness over verbosity requirement above), expansion of acronyms, or at the very least sufficient documentation at class and method levels to describe the acronym, must be considered.

 {% include requirement/MUST id="java-naming-host-vs-hostname" %} understand the difference between a host and a hostname, and use the correct name. `hostname` is the host name without any port number, whereas `host` is the hostname with the port number.
 Additionally, API referring to the host name should be spelt as `hostname`, rather than `hostName`.
 The same applies to `username`, which should be used instead of `userName`.

+{% include requirement/MUSTNOT id="java-interface-i-prefix" %} name interface types with an 'I' prefix, e.g. `ISearchClient`.
+Instead, do not have any prefix for an interface, preferring `SearchClient` as the name for the interface type in this case.

 ## Java API Guidance